ocsf/.github/profile/README.md

-## Introduction to OCSF
+## OCSF README

-Open Cybersecurity Schema Framework is an open-source project, delivering an extensible framework for developing schemas, along with a vendor-agnostic core security schema.
+The Open Cybersecurity Schema Framework is an open-source project, delivering an extensible framework for developing schemas, along with a vendor-agnostic core security schema.
 Vendors and other data producers can adopt and extend the schema for their specific domains.
 Data engineers can map differing schemas to help security teams simplify data ingestion and normalization, so that data scientists and analysts can work with a common language for threat detection and investigation.
-While the framework itself is not tied to the cybersecurity domain the core schema and dictionary is focused on security events.
 The goal is to provide an open standard, adopted in any environment, application, or solution, while complementing existing security standards and processes.

+### OVERVIEW
 The framework is made up of a set of data types, an attribute dictionary, and the taxonomy.
-Refer to the white paper [Understanding the Open Cybersecurity Schema Framework](https://github.com/ocsf/ocsf-docs/blob/main/Understanding%20OCSF.pdf) for an introduction to the framework and schema.
-A schema browser for the cybersecurity schema can be found at [OCSF Schema](https://schema.ocsf.io).
+It is not restricted to the cybersecurity domain nor to events, however the initial focus of the framework has been a schema for cybersecurity events.
 OCSF is agnostic to storage format, data collection and ETL processes.
 The core schema for cybersecurity events is intended to be agnostic to implementations.
-The schema framework definition files and the resulting schema are written as JSON.
+The schema framework definition files and the resulting normative schema are written as JSON.

-Refer to the [OCSF Contribution Guide](https://github.com/ocsf/ocsf-schema/blob/main/CONTRIBUTING.md) for information on how to contribute to the schema.
+Refer to the white paper [Understanding the Open Cybersecurity Schema Framework](https://github.com/ocsf/ocsf-docs/blob/main/Understanding%20OCSF.pdf) for an introduction to the framework and schema.
+A schema browser for the cybersecurity schema can be found at [OCSF Schema](https://schema.ocsf.io), where the user can easily navigate the schema, apply profiles and extensions, and browse the attributes, objects and event classes.

+### CONTRIBUTORS

+OCSF has a Steering Committee and Maintainers in addtion to Contributors.
+Interested in contributing to the OCSF project?
+Please check out the documentation on how in the [OCSF Contribution Guide](https://github.com/ocsf/ocsf-schema/blob/main/CONTRIBUTING.md) file.

+### LICENSE

+OCSF is licensed under the Apache License 2.0.
+Check out the LICENSE file to understand the requirements to use the artifacts of the project.

 <!--